wwami-pipeline/NWHCP-front_end/README.md

 Client-side code provides mapping and filtering capabilities.
 This is to help interested students find programs that match to them, as well as help programs identify gaps in coverage.
 This site fits mobile.

 ## Tech and Dependencies
-Project setup using create-react-app for simplicity.
+Project setup using Gatsby.js for better SEO.
 The current version of the client-side application is a web-based mobile app, that has not been optimized for desktop.
-It is completely open-source, leveraging React and Leaflet.
-The project requires the following dependencies:
+It is completely open-source, leveraging Gatsby, Bootstrap, Sass, and Leaflet.
+The project requires the following dependencies (see package.json for versions):

+- Gatsby
 - React
 - Leaflet
 - React-Leaflet